CEA-MetroCarac/SPECTROview/README.md

 ## Installation from PyPI:

-Ensure that Python is already installed on your computer.
+Make sure that Python (> 3.8) is already installed on your computer.

 ```bash
 pip install spectroview